strangedevice/TANGIBLE-PROJECT/README.md

 ![SERVO SWEEP SCHEMATICS](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/SERVO_SWEEP_SCHEMATICS.png)

-This is a link to the Servo Sweep video: [Servo Sweep Video](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/Serco%20Sweep.mp4)
+This is a link to the [SERVO SWEEP VIDEO](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/Serco%20Sweep.mp4)

 This was the code used for the servo sweep program:
 ```